Insights

 Types of Senior Living Homes Which Could Use Music

-There are three main types of senior living communities, all of which can benefit from music.
+There are four main types of senior living communities, all of which can benefit from music.
 These are the main types:

 The Best Types of Music & Playlists